FDA Panel Gives Qualified Support To Claims For 'Safer' Smoking Device

 "I think it's a step in the right direction for tobacco companies to be developing products that have the probability of being significantly less harmful than conventional cigarettes," Foulds says.

-Philip Morris is already selling iQOS in more than 30 countries and argued there was no evidence it was enticing children to use them or start smoking.
-In fact, the company said cigarette smoking had dropped dramatically since the device was introduced in Japan, the company said.
+Philip Morris is already selling iQOS in more than 30 countries and argued there was no evidence it was enticing children to use the product or start smoking.
+In fact, the company said, cigarette smoking had dropped dramatically since the device was introduced in Japan.

 The iQOS consists of several parts.
 One part is called a "heatstick," which is made from compressed wads of tobacco.
 If approved, three versions would be sold: Marlboro HeatSticks, Marlboro Smooth Menthol HeatSticks and Marlboro Fresh Menthol HeatSticks.